 Oh wait.
 Now I have to update all of those promos I already created.
 But I’m a designer, I have all of those files.
 That won’t take too long.

 You know what would make these promos look better?
 Different stock images.
-I saw that my stock photo subscription just released some new ones, and those are going to make these look even better.
+I saw that my stock photo subscription just released some new ones, which will make these look even better.
 And when people see them, this will definitely make them buy my course.

 You know what, I need a little breather, I’m just going to open up Instagram for a minute.
 Ohh, cute shoes.